-When Robert told the staff he was being abused by the other boys, the aversion therapist said “‘well, we will need to up your dosage of electricity”.
+When Robert told the staff the other boys were abusing him, the aversion therapist said, “‘well, we will need to up your dosage of electricity”.

 Monaghan “king-hit” Joseph in the back of the head.
 When he came to, he was lying face down on a table in the broom closet.
 He had been raped.

 Another survivor known as BDB was raised as a boy but started identifying as a girl from a very young age.
 She was admitted to Turana in 1963 and was housed with 20 boys.
 From that day forward, she was repeatedly sexually assaulted by a larger, older boy.

 Some nights, she’d bang on the door and ask to go to the toilet so she could avoid being assaulted.
 On one occasion, she was escorted from the dormitory by an officer who exposed his genitals to her and demanded she touch them.

 She said the culture at Turana was “toxic” and “dangerous”.

 Former worker heard rumours a boy had been raped with a toothbrush

 A youth worker named Ashley Cadd, who worked at Turana Youth Training Centre, told the Royal Commission he heard “rumours about a couple of officers” and recalled hearing about a boy who had been raped with a toothbrush.